mitodl/handbook/openedx/edx-platform-tutor.md

 If you have a devstack instance handy, you can export these and import them into Tutor.
 Otherwise, just create them and make sure to set dates for the courses (they default to 2030 otherwise).

-Finally, go here to create an access token for the service worker user: `<PROTOCOL>://<HOSTNAME>:<PORT>/admin/oauth2_provider/accesstoken/add/` The token can be anything, and the expiration date should just be today plus 10 years.

 Tutor Setup, Part Two
 ---------------------